gitrodrigues1/gitrodrigues1/README.md

 - 👋 Hi, I’m @gitrodrigues1
 - 👀 I’m interested in Java and Back-end in general
-- 🌱 I’m currently learning Spring and it's frameworks
+- 🌱 I have knowledge in Spring framework
+- ☁️ I'm interested in cloud technologies and architecture (EDA, Messaging, Monitoring, CI/CD, etc)
 - 💞️ I’m looking to collaborate on projects that includes people and makes them change their own game
 - 📫 How to reach me: here on github @gitrodrigues1